Go to the Nature Institute’s home page

 Where molecular biology once taught us that life is more about the interplay of molecules than we might have previously imagined, molecular biology is now beginning to reveal the extent to which macromolecules [such as DNA], with their surprisingly flexible and adaptive complex behavior, turn out to be more life-like than we had previously imagined (Moss 2012).

-In a similar vein, I myself wrote a decade ago:
+In a similar vein, I myself have written:

 Having plunged headlong toward the micro and molecular in their drive to reduce the living to the inanimate, biologists now find unapologetic life staring back at them from every chromatogram, every electron micrograph, every gene expression profile.
 Things do not become simpler, less organic, less animate.
 The explanatory task at the bottom is essentially the same as what we faced higher up (Talbott 2010).

-But if all this is true, what are we to make of Harvard geneticist Richard Lewontin’s declaration, itself hardly disputable, that
+But if this is really true, what are we to make of Harvard geneticist Richard Lewontin’s declaration, itself hardly disputable, that

 Saying this is one thing; making it both meaningful and profound is quite another — and that is one task of the present book.
 So let us begin.